 How big should your new oven be?
-Should it be self-cleaning?
-Do you need a steam oven?
+Do you need it to be self-cleaning?
+Do you really need a steam oven?
 Should it be an internet enabled oven?
 Buying a new oven for your beautiful new kitchen can be very confusing!
 There are so many factors to consider and so many types of oven, so we’ve put together a guide to take you through all of the key considerations you need to make when buying a new oven.

-Your new oven should last you 10+ years, so you want to make sure that you’re making the right choice and that it won’t quickly become out dated.
+Your precious new oven should ideally last you over 10 years, so you want to make sure that you’re making the right choice and that it doesn’t quickly become out dated.
 Moreover, it’s important that it fits your cooking needs perfectly, you should never settle for an oven which doesn’t meet your needs, you’ll only regret it later.
-Modern ovens come with a plethora of hi-tech features, but you need to ensure that your oven does the basics well, the last thing you want is to make the easy tasks a real chore.
+Today’s latest ovens come with a plethora of helpful features, but you need to ensure that your oven does the basics well, the last thing you want is to make the easy tasks a real chore.

 OK, so let’s grab our oven mitts and open the door on the steamy world of ovens (all puns intended).

 Most traditional ovens have two static heating elements, either on the top and bottom or the sides, these are fine for cooking oven meals, but you’ll need a fan oven for perfect all-over baking.
 You’ll find fan cooking in most modern ovens, these don’t feature heating elements in the top or side, instead they have the heating element in a separate compartment which heats up the air.
 The heated air is then blown over the food using the fan, the real question is: how well does the oven do this?
 You need to be looking at how the air flows through the oven, this will tell you how evenly your food will cook.
 If you’re a diehard baker, you may also want the ability to switch off the fan and return to using the heating elements when required.
 This can be ideal for cooking crispy pizza bases or crusty pastry cases.